Documentation

 kubectl -n kagent describe agentharness hermes-slack

 The Accepted condition reports whether kagent accepted the spec.
-The Ready condition reports whether the backend sandbox is ready.
-Once ready, .status.backendRef identifies the sandbox in the OpenShell control plane and .status.connection.endpoint shows the connection hint returned by kagent.
+The Ready condition reports whether the harness ActorTemplate golden snapshot is ready.
+Once ready, .status.backendRef identifies the harness instance and .status.connection.endpoint shows the connection hint returned by kagent.

 Troubleshooting#